-According to the EPA, each year, 2,500,000,000 pounds of used clothing ended up in the landfill, with the average US citizen throwing away 70 pounds of clothing and other textiles annually.
+According to the EPA, each year, 21 Billion pounds of textile waste ended up in landfills, with the average US citizen throwing away 70-85 pounds of clothing and other textiles annually.
 Often, consumers donate their clothing to organizations such as Goodwill, the Salvation Army, or smaller local organizations where they are sold or given away for re-use.
 Many communities support textile recycling and pick up clean and dry clothing through curbside recycling.
 But what happens to the clothes that are unusable or do not sell in the U.S?
 They are baled and often sold to other countries or recycled into something new.

 Many types of textiles can be recycled (if they are clean) such as clothes, upholstery, curtains, towels, rugs, carpet, sheets, blankets towels, handbags, mats, and even some footwear.